drivendataorg/zamba/docs/docs/models/td-full-metrics.md

   </tbody>
 </table>

-The training and holdout sets contain examples of 30 animal species, plus some videos showing humans and a substantial number of blank videos.
+The following figure shows the number of videos containing each of 30 animal species, plus some videos showing humans and a substantial number of blank videos.
-The following figure shows the number of videos containing each species.

 <img src="https://s3.amazonaws.com/drivendata-public-assets/zamba/td_full_set_number_videos_by_species.png" alt="" style="width:800px;"/>